nish-cv/SQL-and-LLM-Integration/README.md

 ### Hugging Face

 To use the Hugging Face model, you need to authenticate.
-You can obtain the `hf_auth` code by requesting it from the [Hugging Face website](https://huggingface.co/).
+You can obtain the `HF_AUTH` code by requesting it from the [Hugging Face website](https://huggingface.co/).

 1. Go to the [Hugging Face website](https://huggingface.co/).
 2. Sign up or log in to your account.